samvel-aivazian/neetcode/README.md

 ## Acknowledgements
 This project was inspired by the problem description on [NeetCode](https://neetcode.io/).
-The implementations and testing were done to deepen the understanding of data structures and algorithms in Java.
+The implementations and testing were done to deepen the understanding of data structures, algorithms, and design patterns in Java.